pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

-We can see above that there's one record inserted (actually upserted) with the `_id` returned to us.
+By setting the `upsert` parameter to `true`, we can see there's one record inserted (actually upserted) with the `_id` returned to us.
 This is similar to the MySQL Insert query on a table where there is `AUTO_INCREMENT` set.
 Now let's see what's there in the database by making a `find()`:

 ```language-javascript
 > db.students.find().pretty();